 Every construction project is an investment.
 Modular construction allows for a faster return on investment through its ability to erect a building in significantly less time than traditional construction.
 Every week not spent in a new facility is money left on the table.

-The modular construction process also results in further savings thanks to secondary factors.
+The modular construction process results in further savings, too, thanks to secondary factors.
 Factory construction means that weather delays for the project–and the accompanying cost consequences–are significantly reduced.
-Less time onsite also leads to less potential vandalism or theft as well as a lowered potential for worker injuries.
+Less time on site also leads to less potential vandalism or theft as well as a lowered potential for worker injuries.